Thank you for reading our post, please rate this article at the end.

 Can I use my disabled permit as my fishing license?

-No, a disabled permit is not the same as a fishing license and cannot be used as a substitute for a fishing license in Florida or any other state.
+No, a disabled permit is not the same as a fishing license and cannot be used as a substitute for one in Florida or any other state.
 A fishing license is required to legally fish in most states, including Florida, and failure to have a valid fishing license while fishing can result in fines and other penalties.

 While a disability hunting and fishing license may provide reduced or no-cost access to fishing opportunities, it is not a replacement for a fishing license.
-In Florida, disabled residents who want to fish are required to have a valid fishing license, even if they have a disability hunting and fishing license or permit.
+In Florida, disabled residents who want to fish are required to have a valid fishing license, even if they have a disability, a hunting, and fishing license or permit.

 If you are a disabled resident of Florida and would like to fish, you will need to obtain a fishing license through the Florida Fish and Wildlife Conservation Commission (FWC).
 Depending on your age, residency status, and other factors, you may be eligible for a discounted or no-cost fishing license.
 You can check with the FWC for more information on fishing license requirements and options for disabled residents.